kantarcise/notebook/Automatic Identification System/readme.md

-## Ships has a weird way to communicate.
+## Ships has a unique way to communicate with their environment.

 <p align="center">
   <img src="img/multitaskdl.png">